 Phoenix Finance: A passion for teaching personal financial literacy led to Mr. Masters launching Phoenix Finance at Resurrection.
 The club thrived for five years; Mr. Masters led over one hundred weekly sessions during that time and was invited to give numerous 'lunch & learn' sessions to Board Office staff too.
 This success was the genesis for the creation of Masters Money Management.

 Personal: Mr. Masters was an active ringette coach, having won National & multiple Provincial championships with various Kitchener Ringette teams.
 Having the opportunity to be part of Team Ontario at the Canada Winter Games was a definite highlight.
-He sits on the Board of Directors for Parents for Community Living Kitchener-Waterloo Inc. and is also a member of PCL's Finance & Audit Committee.
+He is the Vice-Chair of the Board of Directors for Parents for Community Living Kitchener-Waterloo Inc. and is also a member of PCL's Finance & Audit Committee.
 He volunteers on Finance Committees at his parish and with his local teacher federation.
 He lives in Waterloo Region with his wife, Kathy Doherty-Masters, a retired professional educator who now serves as Vice-Chair of the Board for the WCDSB.
 The couple love to travel - Mr. Masters writes for www.whattravelwriterssay.com - and they are avid Olympic fans, having attended over 30 events at four Olympic Games (Athens, Beijing, Vancouver & London).
-Their two sons, Andrew and Brendan, are university athletes who study business at Guelph and education at Nipissing respectively.
+Their two sons, Andrew and Brendan, are professionals; Andrew is a professional hockey goaltender and Brendan is a professional educator.